Zmc18-Robotics/SmartWell---Sumur-Pintar-Berbasis-IoT-Proyek-Gemastik-2025/README.md

 this project really powerful, because you can monitoring the well, see how much water left, lock the well system, Realtime Monitoring, alert system, and more

-Here this project is one of my project in Gemastik 2025 ( unfortunately I lose 😿, but its ok )
+Here this project is one of my project in Gemastik 2025 ( unfortunately I lost 😿, but its ok )

 here the files and the code you can see... yeah I am so late to upload this to my repository😅